n-peugnet/meshsim/README.md

  * Requires a HS with a Dockerfile which lets it be run in a Debianish container to support KSM.
  * Uses KSM to share memory between the server containers.
- * Uses a local postgres shared across all the servers as their DB for simplicity.
  * Uses Flask and NetworkX to model the network topology in python.
    * It puppets the dockerized HSes via `docker run` and talking HTTP to a `topologiser` daemon that runs on the container.
    * We deliberately use this rather than docker-compose or docker stack/swarm given the meshsim itself is acting as an orchestrator.